I have been making so many drawings it’s hard to keep up.

 Opening my 80s and 90s journals box to write this piece, Berlin 2017.

-Well sure, I was a teenage alcoholic and drug addict whose boyfriend had just tried to kill himself in front of her and been locked up at Bellevue.
+Well sure I was a mess, I was a fifteen-year-old alcoholic and drug addict whose live-in boyfriend had just tried to kill himself in front of her and been locked up at Bellevue!
 I am an addict, a person with multiple disabling diseases of the mind and body, and me being that doesn’t make me a lesser person, or excuse the harm you did.

 My alcoholism did not make me complicit in the violations that occurred to me.

-That is, I continued to see, and had sex once or twice with, the first man who raped me when I was fourteen.
-For several months, until on an early Summer day, I replaced him with a gentle lover.
+That is, I continued to see, and had sex once or twice with, Evan, the first man who raped me when I was fourteen.
+For several months, until on an early Summer day in 1981, I replaced him with a gentle lover, Teo.

-I was so incredibly happy that winter, when I first met Evan.
+I was so incredibly happy that winter of ’81, when I first met Evan.
 The happiest I had ever been.

 On January 8, 1981, my fourteenth birthday, I woke up with a clear decision in my mind.